Climate change / Rising sea levels / Coastal erosion

 North Lorne erosion protection works

-In January 2022, heavy rain resulted in overland water flow across the Great Ocean Road, eroding the dune embankment at North Lorne car park.
+In January 2022, heavy rain resulted in overland water flow across the Great Ocean Road, eroding the dune embankment at the Three Pines car park in north Lorne.

-The erosion undermined a pathway between the car park and beach.
+The erosion damaged a pathway between the car park and beach.
 The pathway was temporarily closed for public safety while emergency repairs were completed.

 Emergency works included: